Boyder3113/Leaflet_Challenge/README.md

 The app in this repository pulls the weekly JSON of earthquakes from USGS website and populates a map with circles that mark the location and size of the earthquake.

-Once you have the files pulled, host the app locally or via a service like Github pages to see the working map with the last week of earthquake/fault line data.
+to use: pull the files from the respository and host the app locally or via a service like Github pages to see the working map with the last week of earthquake/fault line data.

 <!-- BUILT WITH -->
 ## Built With